elexx/computerCraftAPIs/docs/EventDispatcherAPI.md

 ### addHandler
 `eventDispatcherAPI.addHandler(eventName, func)` adds an handler for a given event name.
 There can be multiple handlers for one event name.

+### addFilteredHandler
+`eventDispatcherAPI.addFilteredHandler(eventName, filter, func)` adds an handler for a given event name and a given filter.
+There can be multiple handlers for one event name and filter.
+A filter is the first parameter returned from os.pullEvent() - see [computercraft.info/wiki/Os.pullEvent#Event_types](http://computercraft.info/wiki/Os.pullEvent#Event_types)

 ### setDefaultHandler
 `eventDispatcherAPI.setDefaultHandler(func)` sets a handler to be called if no other handler exists and the event is not "terminate".